Should I Request a C-Section After Traumatic Birth? What Therapists and NICE Guidelines Actually Say

 NICE guideline NG192 on caesarean birth — published in 2021 and the current UK standard — states that if you ask for a planned C-section and there is no medical reason against it, your care team should take that request seriously.
 They should talk with you about your reasons, offer proper support, and if needed refer you to a specialist — someone who can really help you work through your options.
 They should not dismiss you, make you feel like you're being dramatic, or simply say no without a real conversation.

 And if, after all of that, you still feel that vaginal birth isn't right for you — they should offer you a planned C-section.
 That's what the guidance says.
+This means maternal request for elective caesarean — including on grounds of birth trauma, tokophobia, or fear of childbirth — is explicitly supported under current UK guidance

 The RCOG's patient information on considering a caesarean birth also explains this clearly and is worth reading before any consultant appointment — it helps you understand what questions to ask and what you're entitled to discuss.